ahsan-raazaa/yolov9-openvino/README.md

 #### Python

-The following command will install OpenVINO Python with the `ovc` API:
+The following command will install openvino python with the `ovc` api:

 ``` shell
 cd python